Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Data/StatisticalQuery/README.md

 ### Instructions

-Check the appropriate switches to evaluate only features representing the largest cities and/or those within the current extent.
+Check the appropriate boxes to filter features by attributes and/or within the current extent.
 Click the button to see basic statistics displayed for world cities.